simple-machines/anaml/examples/terraform/aws-deployment/README.md

 Click "Create Source" on the top right of the page.

+Upload a csv file to the S3 bucket under `/source/csv` folder/path-prefix.

+On the top menu bar, click the blue "Create" button.
+Click "Table" in the drop down.

+Enter a name for the table, i.e. my_test_table

+Make sure "Table Type" is set to "External Table"

+From the "Source" drop down, select the source we just created, i.e "csv_files"

+In the source folder text box, enter the CSV file name, i.e. `Product_v5.csv`

+Click the "Generate Preview" button in the right preview pane.
+This may take a while the first time it is run while a new Spark process is started in Kubernetes.
+Once complete you should see the output of the CSV file.

+Click "Create Table" on the top right.

 ## TLS Notes
 For quick-start brevity, this example does not configure Anaml to use TLS.
 TLS requires you to own a domain name and the exact setup depends on your DNS and certificate authority which vary greatly between users.